 - EAP records will be kept confidential to the extent permitted by law.
 EAP client records are protected by Florida Statute and Federal Regulation, and they are maintained separate from any county employment and/or personnel records.
 They are housed within the EAP office and are accessible only to EAP staff.

-- EAP Counselors are licensed mental health professionals subject to State statutes and Federal Laws & Regulations governing the confidentiality and disclosure of client records.
+- EAP Professionals are licensed mental health professionals subject to State statutes and Federal Laws & Regulations governing the confidentiality and disclosure of client records.
 In addition, they are members of the Employee Assistance Professional Association.
-Counselors are nationally certified EA Professionals.
 As such, they are ethically bound to comply with the EAPA Code of Ethics, which includes rules governing client-related information and communication.

 - EAP client-related information is confidential and released only with the written permission and consent of the client.
 Circumstances under which information may be released without his or her consent are fully disclosed, in writing, prior to admission to the Program.